vitessio/website/content/en/docs/user-guides/resharding.md

 }
 ```

-Note that we have now marked the keyspace as sharded.
-Making this change will also change how Vitess treats this keyspace.
-Some complex queries that previously worked may not work anymore.
-This is a good time to conduct thorough testing to ensure that all the queries work.
-If any queries fail, you can temporarily revert the keyspace as unsharded.
-You can go back and forth until you have got all the queries working again.

 Since the primary vindex columns are `BIGINT`, we choose `hash` as the primary vindex, which is a pseudo-random way of distributing rows into various shards.
 For other data types:

 * For `VARCHAR` columns, use `unicode_loose_md5`.